INVESTIGATION NOTICE: Girard Sharp Law Firm Encourages Former or Current 3M Company (NYSE:MMM) Investors Who Received Neogen Corporation (NASDAQ:NEOG) Shares in Connection With Neogen Corporation’s Acquisition of 3M Company’s Food Safety Business in September 2022 to Contact the Firm

 Since September 1, 2022, the date upon which Neogen issued shares to former or current 3M investors, Neogen’s share price has declined by 75%.
 Girard Sharp’s investigation focuses on whether the Offering Materials may have included misrepresentations and omissions regarding Neogen’s and 3M’s financial conditions and the Merger.

-If you are a former or current 3M investor with losses, please fill out this form https://girardsharp.com/results-investigations/neogen-corporation-nasdaq-neog-securities-investigation/, email apolk@girardsharp.com, or call (866) 981-4800 for a free consultation.
+If you are a former or current 3M investor with losses, please fill out this form, email apolk@girardsharp.com, or call (866) 981-4800 for a free consultation.

 Why Girard Sharp?